-Undoubtedly the digital age brings great opportunities for firms, cities and communities across Canada.
-However, there are some challenges.
 First, firms identified issues related to IP policy, especially in the digital sector.
-Alongside these issues, are issues related to the enforcement of IP rights.
+Alongside these issues, are issues related to the enforcement of IP rights across jurisdictional boundaries.
 Second, funding and financing issues are a challenge for digital firms of all sizes and across the various niches in the digital sector.
-In some instances, government funding is for entrepreneurs and scale-up firm issues related to financing and Access to capital continue to prevail.
+In some instances, government funding is for entrepreneurs and scale-up firm issues related to financing and access to capital continue to prevail.
 Firms have challenges accessing debt financing and VC capital has been historically difficult to access, especially patient capital rather than private equity.
 While the availability of more start-up capital and interest from US investors with private equity has increased, especially since 2008, this may be leading to early exits and foreign acquisition.
 This latter point is doubly problematic due to the challenges associated with the scale-up of domestic digital firms and the minimal number of Canadian-owned global players in digital industries.
-This issue continues to be a challenge across Canada.
+Further attention to supporting and retaining scale-up firms is warranted.

 As discussed, a large number of associations and intermediaries have emerged that attempt to redress some of these issues.
 For example, emerging digital platforms, like Kikstarter in the case of digital media, might offer alternative avenues of financing are layering onto the existing financing landscape.
 At this time, these appear to reinforce existing locational patterns rather than create opportunities in new places.
-In other parts of the digital economy, industry association and intermediaries help deliver local programming to assist firms with starting and scaling up.
-However, as noted in the two CDO studies explicitly focused on innovation intermediaries, the intermediary landscape is crowded, uncoordinated, and difficult for firms to navigate.
+In other parts of the digital economy, industry associations and intermediaries help deliver local programming to assist firms with starting and scaling up.
+However, as noted in the two studies focused on innovation intermediaries, the intermediary landscape is crowded, uncoordinated, and difficult for firms to navigate.
+Moreover, the level and engagement of local leadership is highly uneven, with some places being far more able to act strategically and in a coordinated manner.

-Increasingly, digital work can be precarious.
-This was observed most acutely in Montreal and Vancouver, where digital work is often oriented towards projects and more culturally-oriented.
+Increasingly, digital work and technology-led economic development can exacerbate issues related to inclusion and inequality.
+This was observed most acutely in Montreal and Vancouver, where digital work is often oriented towards projects (or 'gigs').
 These risks are felt unevenly across the labour market and are a source of digital exclusion.
 Moreover, the concentration of digital opportunities within a small number of Canadian cities has been accompanied by other potential downsides.
 Most striking are those associated with rising inequality and housing costs, observed in Toronto and Vancouver, but also in smaller centres such as Kitchener-Waterloo.
 A particular challenge associated with the growth of digital industries are upward pressures on housing prices, leading to affordability challenges across the spectrum.
 At risk in a tech-centric approach to economic development is the potential for broad-based prosperity and inclusion, without appropriate public policy interventions or attention to these issues.